 - Trap shooting: The targets are launched from a single “house” or machine, generally away from the shooter.

-- Sporting clays– often described as “golf with a shotgun,” because a typical course includes from 10 to 15 different shooting stations laid out over natural terrain.
+- Sporting clays: Often described as “golf with a shotgun” because a typical course includes from 10 to 15 different shooting stations laid out over natural terrain.

 While we have shot before, it was great to get some pro tips from Rhoten.
 As he explained, “From novice to advanced shooters, our goal is to emphasize friendly competition centered around fun and safety.
 By utilizing these tips, we typically see our owners hit more targets while developing a lifelong passion for the sport.”

-1) Pack a shooting bag.
 Essentials include a towel, bug spray, sunscreen, hat, and even a snack to keep the blood sugar up during your round.
 Don’t be afraid to leave the scorecard out and just work on a few troubling targets when out shooting with friends.

-2) Develop a solid pre-shot routine.
 Practice a ritual every time you shoot, not just when keeping score or during a registered shoot.
 Consistency before you say “pull” will lead to greater consistency after you say “pull.”

-3) Two colors of shooting glasses can help increase your score.
-With some stations at Brays Island in open fields and others in hardwood bottoms, light changes drastically.
-To see all presentations, have sunglasses for the bright stations and a light amber, orange, or yellow pair for those with lots of shadows.
+Two colors of shooting glasses can help increase your score.
+With some stations at Brays Island in open fields and others in hardwood bottoms, the light changes drastically.
+To see all the presentations, have sunglasses for the bright stations and a light amber, orange, or yellow pair for those with lots of shadows.

-4) Change your chokes.
 When shooting, ensure you have the right equipment to be successful on the challenging targets at distance.
 While not all shooters change chokes frequently, it can help your results at end of the day.